vigor-nf/vigor/README.md

 Table 6:
 - The "LOC" column can be obtained using the spec line-counting target as mentioned in `Vigor NFs`
 - The time to translate RFCs was noted during development and is not meaningfully reproducible
-- The user-supplied bounds are...
-SOSPTODO what are they?
+- The user-supplied bounds are SOSPTODO the condition methods in each NF, let's explain this nicely and document it in the template

 Table 7:
-- The modular properties for each NF can be found as `paygo-*.py` files in each NF's repository (SOSPTODO actually do that)
+- The modular properties for each NF can be found as `paygo-*.py` files in each NF's repository (SOSPTODO actually do that, for now they're in `validator/properties`)

+# FAQ

+- Q: DPDK says `No free hugepages reported in hugepages-1048576kB`, what did I do wrong?
+- A: Nothing wrong!
+This just means there are no 1GB hugepages; as long as it can find the 2MB ones, you're good.

+- Q: DPDK says `PMD: ixgbe_dev_link_status_print():  Port 0: Link Down`, what's up?
+- A: This doesn't mean the link is down, just that it's down _at the moment DPDK checks_, it usually comes up right after that and the NF is fine.

 # Dependencies